 SherpaShare is a mileage tracking app that automatically tracks any trips you take in your car.
-The app is specifically designed for freelancers who drive for rideshare and delivery companies but it can be used by anyone who needs a mileage tracker.

 Like the other mileage apps we’ve reviewed, SherpaShare’s sign-up process is extremely simple.
 Provide them with an email address and a password and you’re ready to go.